digital-raven/raven/docs/user-guide.md

             space for altering pattern logic so changes here may produce merge conflicts.

             If you wish to add specific software to your machine, you should do it under `host`.
-- `shared`: Add generic customizations here.
-This is for overlays, modules, custom packages, and generic home-manager modules you wish to share between your machines.

 If you wish to customize your installation, start your grokking in `flake.nix`.
 The `nixosConfigurations` defines the patterns of Raven and which .nix files